 Learning & Teaching Activities

-Learning & Teaching ModesEach topic is divided into a lecture component and an associated Playconomics component with tutorials following.
+Learning & Teaching ModesEach topic is divided into a lecture component and a tutorial component.
 The lecture covers the key concepts of a particular topic.
-Using the Playconomics gamified learning tool and working through analytical problems in tutorials will consolidate your understanding of course material.
-You should use the relevant sections of the textbook material to enhance your understanding of topics covered in the lectures, tutorials and the game.
+Tutorials will consolidate your understanding of course material by working through analytical problems and expand your understanding of course material through group discussion on current issues related to the topic.
+You should use the relevant sections of the textbook to enhance your understanding of topics covered in the lectures and tutorials.
 The tutorials and weekly assessments follow after the lecture, so for example the lecture content covered in week 1 will be covered in the tutorial session in week 2 and the weekly assessments due in week 2.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This translates to 12 hours per week for a semester course.